OK, hear me out: Las Vegas is actually a really cool place to tie the knot.

 Couples can literally drive through a tunnel and say “I Do” from their vehicle.

-For an additional fee, couples can be driven through in a pink Cadillac convertible or stretch Hummer limousine.
+For an additional fee, couples can drive through in a pink Cadillac convertible (like the above photo) or stretch Hummer limousine.

 This concert hall-like wedding venue will rock your socks off!
 But that’s not all that makes this Las Vegas wedding venue unique.